 When a woman accepts and internalizes this role, she ends up choosing dominant partners who hold the same ideals and tend to be more selfish in bed.

 Women who reject these ideals tend to take more control in the bedroom, focusing on their own pleasure and have far more satisfying sex lives.
-Not only are they more likely to orgasm, they’re less likely to perceive you (their partner) as being selfish.
+Not only are they more likely to get into sexual mood, have greater orgasms but also they’re less likely to perceive you (their partner) as being selfish.

 And this, in turn, will make her want to return the favor more willingly.